tnhu/kanji/README.md

 #### data-act

-Declare an action on any element inside a component (including component's container itself) by using data-act attribute.
+Declare action(s) on any element inside a component (including component's container itself) by using data-act attribute.

 **Syntax**: